Tips for setting up your ergonomic office chair

 Alter the Recline

 Some office chairs give you a tilt feature.
 If you have a tilt and lock feature on your office chair, it is a good idea to set this up when you are setting up the rest of your chair.
-You should sit on the chair as you recline a little and gently lean back in the chair until you feel that you are in a comfortable position.
+You should sit on the chair as you recline a little and gently lean back in the chair until you feel that you are in a comfortable sitting position.
 Don’t forget to periodically change this position.
 Being a little reclined at all times will take some of the pressure off your lower spine where most of the weight will bear down in a more upright position.

 Adjust the Armrests

 Not all office chairs have armrests.
 Even if your chair does have armrests, you may find that they are fixed and can’t be altered.
 If you do have the ability to alter the height, width, and tilt of the armrests, you should do so now.
-So that the armrests are comfortable for any size of user, some chairs have width adjustable armrests.
+So that the armrests are comfortable for any size of the user, some chairs have width adjustable armrests.
 You should adjust these so that your elbows can rest comfortably on the armrest.
 You should also adjust the height and the tilt so that you will be able to lean your arms at right angles with the desk as you work.

 Space to Move